 The more data you wish to analyze in a research notebook, the more memory you will need.

 The troubleshooting guide highlights symptoms that may indicate that your system lacks adequate memory.

-Multi-core systems with fast processors will see experience faster performance.
-However, the available CPU is a less important factor than memory and storage.
+Multi-core systems with fast processors will provide faster performance.
+However, the available CPU is usually a less important factor than memory and storage.